 With the recovery in tungsten and molybdenum prices, development plans have now been renewed.
-An updated DFS to determine a detailed mine plan and financial feasibility of the project is currently being carried out.
+An updated DFS to determine a detailed mine plan and financial feasibility of the project was completed in 2012.

 Geology of the tungsten and molybdenum mine

 Molyhil mine is part of the Neoproterozoic Georgina Basin and the Paleoproterozoic Strangways Metamorphic Complex.

 It includes two iron rich skarn bodies containing scheelite and molybdenite mineralisation.
 Both the structures trend north south and dip steeply to the east.

 Probable reserves of Molyhil are estimated at 3.0 million tons (mt) grading at 0.31% tungsten (WO3) and 0.12% molybdenum (MoS2).

 Molybdenum and tungsten mineralisation at Molyhil occurs as a magnetite / sulphide-rich hornfels unit.
 The mineralisation is coarse grained and includes a high proportion of magnetite and pyrite.

 Thor commenced drilling activities at the mine in July 2011.
 The two-stage drilling programme is intended to increase the reserve estimates of the mine.